The Bristol Bombay.

 In June 1940 there seems to have been some thought of 3 Bombays being given over to civilian use, perhaps by either BOAC or the National Air Communications Service.
 Three civilian registration numbers were reserved (G-AFYM, G-AFYN and G-AFYO).
 Just what civilian Bombays would be used for is a mystery.
 In any event, the registrations were never applied.
 Three years later in August 1943, what was probably the last Bombay left in the UK (L5836) was loaned to BOAC for some reason but was scrapped shortly afterwards.

 The major user of the Bristol Bombay was 216 Squadron based at Heliopolis in Egypt.
 Their first Bombays (L5815 and L5820) were flown out to Egypt in September 1939.
 The Squadron went on to have 39 Bombays pass through their hands, the major part of the production run.
 Bombays were ferried out to Egypt via France and Malta during the first six months of the war.
 After the fall of France they had to fly via Gibraltar and Malta.
 The other major user of Bombays was number 117 Squadron, which formed in April 1941 when a flight of 4 Bombays from 216 Squadron were split off to join up with the Khartoum Communications Flight.
 117 Squadron operated the Bombays alongside Italian aircraft, a captured Caproni Ca-133 and some Savio Marchetti SM79s supplied to Yugoslavia before the war and flown out to join the Allies.
-As the number of Italian aircraft diminished because of attrition the number of Bombays flying with the squadron grew.
-Later in the war, 117 was reequipped with Lockheed Hudsons, after which the Khartoum Communications flight was then reestablished, keeping some of the Bombays for a while.
-The other Middle East Squadron sometimes reported to operate Bombays was Number 267 Squadron, which shared the Heliopolis airfield with 216 Squadron.
-Just how many Bombays 267 Squadron ever operated is uncertain, a inventory of their aircraft in July 1941 did not show any Bombays on strength (it used a miscellany of impressed civilian aircraft until reequipped with Hudsons in 1942).
+As the number of Italian aircraft diminished because of attrition the number of Bombays flying with the Squadron grew.
+Later in the war, 117 was reequipped with Lockheed Hudsons, after which the Khartoum Communications Flight was then reestablished, keeping some of the Bombays for a while.
+The other Middle East squadron sometimes reported to operate Bombays was Number 267, which shared the Heliopolis airfield with 216 Squadron.
+Just how many Bombays 267 Squadron ever officially operated is uncertain, a inventory of their aircraft in July 1941 did not show any Bombays on strength (it used a miscellany of impressed civilian aircraft until reequipped with Hudsons in 1942).
+It seems likely that the Bombays all stayed on the official strength of 216 Squadron, but that crews from 267 also flew them when needed.

 The Bombays proved a valuable asset in the Middle East.
 The aviation writer Bill Gunstone commented, "I doubt any batch of 50 aircraft accomplished more hard work than the Bombay."
 When war was declared by Italy, on the 10th June 1940, the Bombays of 216 Squadron were pressed into service as night bombers and started raids on Italian positions.
 The first took place on the night of 14th -15th June when a single Bombay bombed the harbour of Tobruk.
 With no night-fighters and very few searchlights, there was little opposition.
 The Bombay was sometimes used on "nuisance" raids, rather than dropping large bombs it would be loaded up with large numbers of small bombs.
 It could then cruise back and forward over its target for much of the night, with a bomb being manually fused and thrown out of the cargo door every few minutes, to deprive the Italians of sleep and keep their nerves on edge.
 Bombays continued to be used as bombers through the last half of 1940.
 The last Bombay bombing raid was on the 2nd January 1941.